-- The content of this Section is applicable only to retail bank branches (licensed by the CBB) of foreign banks. - PD-2.1.2 Banks (referred to under Paragraph PD-2.1.1) are required by the CBB to prepare and disclose to the public the following information (in the same format as their Annual Audited Accounts) for their Bahrain operations on a semi-annual basis: - (a) Balance Sheet; and - (b) Profit and Loss Accounts.
+- The content of this Section is applicable only to retail bank branches (licensed by the CBB) of foreign banks. - PD-2.1.2 Banks (referred to under Paragraph PD-2.1.1) are required by the CBB to prepare and disclose to the public the following reviewed information (in the same format as their Annual Audited Accounts) for their Bahrain operations on a semi-annual (interim) basis: - (a) A statement of financial position (balance sheet), - (b) A statement of income; - (c) A statement of cash flow; and - (d) Where applicable, a statement of comprehensive income. - PD-2.1.3